cristalhq/builq/GUIDE.md

 ## Speed

-Even with the `fmt` packge speed is very good.
+Even with the `fmt` package speed is very good.
 If case you want zero-allocation query builder consider to cache query and just use it's value (works only for static queries like in `BenchmarkBuildCached`)

 ```
 goos: darwin